kubernetes/website/content/en/docs/tasks/administer-cluster/configure-upgrade-etcd.md

 ## Backing up an etcd cluster

-All Kubernetes objects are stored on etcd.
+All Kubernetes objects are stored in etcd.
 Periodically backing up the etcd cluster data is important to recover Kubernetes clusters under disaster scenarios, such as losing all control plane nodes.
-The snapshot file contains all the Kubernetes states and critical information.
+The snapshot file contains all the Kubernetes state and critical information.
 In order to keep the sensitive Kubernetes data safe, encrypt the snapshot files.

 Backing up an etcd cluster can be accomplished in two ways: etcd built-in